jessicasshe/final-project/docs/bug-docs.md

 ## Problems with a file that wouldn't clean and build
 Solution -> Check for test files, make sure they are named test and not anything else, check project files are in project tab and not file tab, move src file if needed - if this all fails copy code that you need and delete file as it is currupted.
 Re - clone file with Team - Git - Clone and link to repistory again

+## Problem with some Database Query Logic
+- Need to enforce unique book name & author to check for duplicates in Books table instead of a risky manual method